 You may wonder if mounding is really that important.
-I'm here to tell you, it is.
+I'm here to tell you, it is for indeterminate varieties.

 Potatoes are produced from the tubers, and if left exposed to light, they'll turn green and possibly poisonous.
 (Yes, this is true.)
 When you see green on potatoes, it's chlorophyll (harmless) BUT it can be a sign it has a higher level of solanine (a glycoalkaloid and toxic chemical) so you want to avoid eating large amounts green potatoes.

 Mounding helps protect the tubers (potatoes) from getting too much sun and keeps them safe for consumption.

 Mounding also helps inhibit blight.
 Mound the soil up once the foliage has reached about 8 inches high with a hoe.
 It's better to not mound the soil too steep, so it won't wash away in the rain.
 Mound up until only 2 inches of leaves are left showing.